wazuh/wazuh-documentation/source/installation-guide/wazuh-server/unattended.rst

 Next steps
 ----------

-The Wazuh server installation is now complete and you can proceed with installing Kibana.
+The Wazuh server installation is now complete and you can proceed with installing the Wazuh dashboard.
 To perform this action, see the :ref:`wazuh_dashboard_unattended_installation` section.